patrickklie-TomTom/alignment_prototyping/README.md

 # alignment_prototyping
-Fast prototyping of geometrical alignment using a language mix (mainly python/C++)
+Fast prototyping of geometrical point cloud alignment using a hybrid language mix of python/C++.